 Portions of Burlington County experience coastal flooding from the Delaware River or Mullica River caused by extremely high tides and/or storm surge events (refer to Section 4.3.6 Flood for information on coastal flooding).
 The reach of storm surge is dependent on the elevation of the land and the height of the storm tide.
 Inland communities are also vulnerable to storm surge events as rising water levels can also affect river systems, causing storm surges to travel upstream resulting in the flooding of inland areas (NOAA 2023).
+While all of the County is exposed to hurricane wind and rainfall risk, storm surge risk is limited to areas close to tidal waterways.

-Figure 4.3.7-11 displays the storm surge hazard areas for category 1, 2, and 3 hurricanes in Burlington County based on the SLOSH model.
-These hazard areas are located along the tidal waterways in the County including the Delaware River, Assincunk Creek, Rancocas Creek, Pennsauken Creek, and the Mullica River.
+Figure 4.3.7-14 displays the storm surge hazard areas for category 1, 2, and 3 hurricanes in Burlington County based on the SLOSH model.
+These hazard areas are located along the tidal waterways in the County including the Delaware River, Assiscunk Creek, Rancocas Creek, Pennsauken Creek, and the Mullica River.
 The largest expanse of these hazard areas are in the coastal wetlands along the Mullica River.

-Figure 4.3.7-11.
-SLOSH Hazard Areas in Burlington County
+Figure 4.3.7-9.
+100-Year MRP Hurricane Event